-Motion sickness is a horrible feeling that can quite literally put a damper on your trip before it ever really begins.
-One in every three individuals experiences motion sickness in the car according to Travel + Leisure, which has similar symptoms to motion sickness on a plane.
-Perhaps the simplest way to explain the cause of any form of this condition is that it occurs when your senses have "mixed signals."
+Motion sickness is a horrible feeling that can put a damper on your trip before it ever really begins.
+One in every three individuals experiences motion sickness in the car, according to Travel + Leisure, and the symptoms are similar to motion sickness on a plane.
+Perhaps the simplest way to explain the cause is that it occurs when your senses get "mixed signals" between your eyes, muscles and inner ear (which controls your balance).
 Your brain gets confused, and that's when you begin to feel nauseated, have chills, experience dizziness, or sometimes even vomit.

-This sensory overload is not comfortable, which is why it's good news that there are simple hacks—like where to sit in flight or what to focus on—that will prevent or alleviate the condition.
+This sensory overload is not comfortable, but there are simple hacks—like where to sit in flight or what to focus on—that will prevent or alleviate the condition.
 And surprisingly enough, sitting in first class is not necessarily where you want to be to avoid turbulence.
-If you've ever experienced motion sickness on a plane (or know someone who has), hear about the preventative tips and tricks resident jet-setters follow and use below.
+Here are the preventative tips and tricks resident jet-setters follow and use below.

-In case you didn't already guess this, your preparation should begin before the morning of your flight.
-In fact, it's better to get ready a few days in advance if at all possible.
+It's better to get ready a few days in advance, if possible.
 If you experience motion sickness on a plane, there's likely some fear associated with your trip (even if it's just the fear that you'll get sick).
-Captain Chelsey "Sully" Sullenberger suggests taking some time out as the passenger in a car to notice how bumpy the ride is.
+Captain Chelsey "Sully" Sullenberger suggests taking some time as the passenger in a car to notice how bumpy the ride is.
 "When you do that and become sensitized to what we've all become desensitized to, you realize that most car trips are much bumpier than your average plane ride," he told USA Today.
 This little exercise can help calm your nerves a few days ahead of time.

-You don't want to upset your stomach, so according to the Aircraft Owners and Pilots Association, it's best if you have a light meal the night before.
+According to the Aircraft Owners and Pilots Association, it's best if you have a light meal the night before so you don't upset your stomach.
 Also worth considering: ditching salty food to prevent dehydration in-flight and avoiding greasy foods that can cause a digestive flare-up.
-(Rule of thumb: If a meal normally bothers your stomach, avoid it for a few days before your flight just to be safe.)

 When beverage service starts, ask for ginger ale and sip on it slowly so you don't get too much fizz all at once.
 Research has shown that ginger actually helps to prevent motion sickness (so it's better if the soda has real ginger in it—some do).
 Whatever you do, this is not the time for cocktails or wine since alcohol is a diuretic (it dehydrates you), which can make your body have a harder time fighting off motion sickness.